arju88nair/NairBlog/content/post/Tidbits.md

  When a request comes through, php-fpm initiates a PHP child process and the request details are provided as part of the process state (_GET, _POST, and _SERVER, etc).

  The state can’t change during the execution of the PHP script so the only way to get a new set of input data is to destroy the process and start over again.

+ ---

+ ## Sybil Attach

+ > The Sybil attack in computer security is an attack wherein a reputation system(rating system) is subverted by forging identities in peer-to-peer networks